kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 > TODO: Consult it with the security experts

-- authorization data such as passwords, usernames, certificates and tokens
+- authorization data such as passwords, usernames, certificates and tokens.
+Note that sometimes basic auth could be used in the url such as `http://username:password@example.com/` and other tokens like `http://www.example.com/api/v1/users/1?access_token=123` so you need to be extra careful in these cases
-- personal identifiable information such as tenant names
+- personal identifiable information such as tenant names, sub account IDs, global account IDs and so on

-## Ideas for external components
+## **Ideas** for external components

-> TODO: Brainstorm on it.
-Suleyman suggested that it could be done via adapter sidecars and FluentD.
-Check these
+> Suleyman will take care of it.
+FluentBit seems to be a promising solution

 # Workspace - brainstorming

+> TODO: Transform these ideas into the solutions
 - If there is a quick solution for an error or simple suggestion for a warning, add it to the message so the operator could use it while debugging
 - If operation will be retried, say when
 - JSON format should be enabled only on clusters where the monitoring is enabled.
 Text format is more readable for debugging purposes